cachethq/cachet/README.md

 ## Professional Installation Service

 A professional installation service is offered by Alt Three Services Limited.
-To find out more, email us at [support@alt-three.com](mailto:support@alt-three.com?Cachet%20Installation). *Note: this is a different email address to our security contact address.*
+To find out more, contact [support@alt-three.com](mailto:support@alt-three.com?Cachet%20Installation). *Note: this is a different email address to our security contact address.*

 ## Sponsorship